PawziCat/mart441/final441/READme.md

 * Add sound effects to the dog.
 * Add sound effects to the ghost when they drop in.
 * Add sound effect when the player dies.
+* Added a level system in which when all the stars are collect, the level will change when the next round of objects and / or enemies appear.
 * Added a title screen
 * Added a button to initiate the game.
   * Since the code kept wanting to position the start button to the left of the canvas and then center both on the page.
 To avoid this, I created a second page called 'title.html' to place the button and initiate the game from.
 In order for this to work, BOTH pages must have phaser.js in the scripts.
   * I struggled to get the button to load the other page at first, it ended up being my placement of the code, the buttons redirect needed to be after the images.

-### Planned Additional Changes:
-* Added a level system in which when all the stars are collect, the level will change when the next round of objects and / or enemies appear.
-* POSSIBLY add other enemies.
+* Added a game over button that redirects the player back to the title page when the player dies.